-The TLV62065 is a high efficient synchronous step down DC-DC converter.
-It provides up to 2.0A output current.
+The TPS6206x is a family of highly efficient synchronous step down DC-DC converters.
+They provide up to 2.0A output current.

-With an input voltage range of 2.9V to 5.5V the device is a perfect fit for power conversion from a 5V or 3.3V system supply rail.
-The TLV62065 operates at 3MHz fixed frequency and enters Power Save Mode operation at light load currents to maintain high efficiency over the entire load current range.
-For low noise applications, TLV62065 can be forced into fixed frequency PWM mode by pulling the MODE pin high.
+With an input voltage range of 2.9V to 6V the device is a perfect fit for power conversion from a 5V or 3.3V system supply rail.
+The TPS6206x operates at 3MHz fixed frequency and enters Power Save Mode operation at light load currents to maintain high efficiency over the entire load current range.
+The Power Save Mode is optimized for low output voltage ripple.
+For low noise applications, TPS62065 can be forced into fixed frequency PWM mode by pulling the MODE pin high.
+TPS62067 provides an open drain power good output.

-In the shutdown mode, the current consumption is reduced to less than 1μA and an internal circuit discharges the output capacitor.
+In the shutdown mode, the current consumption is reduced to less than $1\mu A$ and an internal circuit discharges the output capacitor.